eng-dtarek/Continuous_Control/README.md

 ## Approach and solution

 The notebook Continuous_Control.ipynb contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
-Our solution uses a Deep Deterministic Policy Gradient approach with experience replay, see this [paper](https://arxiv.org/pdf/1509.02971.pdf).
+My solution uses a Deep Deterministic Policy Gradient approach with experience replay, see this [paper](https://arxiv.org/pdf/1509.02971.pdf).

 The agent, the deep Q-Network and memory buffer are implemented in the file ddpg_agent.py.
 The deep learning architectures for both actor and critic are defined in model.py.